- Measuring Growth

 Is value-added modeling reliable?

 Yes.
 Independent researchers have noted that the reliability of value-added modeling is similar to what is used elsewhere for high-stakes decision-making (Source: Evaluating Teachers: The Important Role of Value-Added).
-Furthermore, the growth rating is not based on a ranking of teacher estimates from low to high, which can be rather unstable and uninformative; rather, the growth rating uses standard errors to determine effectiveness levels.
+Furthermore, the growth rating is not based on a ranking of teacher estimates from low to high, which can be unstable and uninformative; rather, the growth rating uses standard errors to determine effectiveness levels.

 Value-added modeling is just an estimate, so how can I be held accountable for an estimate?